 Most PPO dental insurance plans cover a portion of bone grafting when it is medically necessary for implant placement.
 Coverage typically falls under major restorative benefits, and we submit pre-authorization to your carrier before scheduling surgery.
 We also offer 0% financing through CareCredit and Cherry for patients who want to spread the cost over monthly payments.
 Visit our insurance and financing page for details.

-Your specialist advantage: Dr. Fatima’s FICOI fellowship training supports precise diagnostics and minimally invasive techniques to reduce surgical trauma and enhance predictability.
+Your fellowship advantage: Dr. Fatima’s FICOI fellowship training supports precise diagnostics and minimally invasive techniques to reduce surgical trauma and enhance predictability.
 Fellowship-trained implant dentists have completed hundreds of supervised grafting cases beyond standard dental school training.

 We also use digital surgical guides fabricated from CBCT data to execute the planned implant positions with precision.
 A systematic review in Clinical Oral Implants Research (Tahmaseb et al.) found that guided surgery achieved a mean accuracy of 1.2mm at the implant tip--a significant improvement over freehand placement that directly reduces the risk of complications.